henrivanryn/statistical-horizon-watermarking/README.md

 # The Statistical Horizon: A Scaling Benchmark and Procedural Caution for Institutional Use of AI Text Watermarking

-**Henri F. Van Ryn** | Independent Researcher | henri.vanryn@gmail.com
+Henri F. Van Ryn | Independent Researcher | henri.vanryn@gmail.com

-Version 5.0 | February 10, 2026 (revised April 16, 2026)
+Version 5.8 | February 10, 2026 (revised June 23, 2026)

+> Watermark detection tells you a signal is present; it does not tell you the signal is strong enough to act on.
+This paper shows why that gap is largest exactly where institutions are most tempted to act — on short texts — and what disclosure is needed before a detector output can bear institutional weight.

 This repository contains the public deposit of the working paper formalizing the Statistical Horizon as a structural scaling benchmark for finite-sample AI text watermark detectability.

 ## Abstract

-AI text watermarking systems embed statistical signals in generated output to enable downstream detection.
-This paper formalizes the Statistical Horizon as a structural scaling benchmark: the minimum sample size at which a watermark becomes reliably detectable at a specified power level.
-The analysis distinguishes two thresholds — n_H (50% power, detection floor) and n_E (80–95% power, evidentiary benchmark) — and derives the scaling relationship between signal strength, sample length, and detection confidence.
-The central finding is that as signal strength decreases or adversarial transformation increases, the sample size required for decision-grade detection rises sharply.
-This structural limit has direct implications for proposed evidentiary standards, including Proposed Federal Rule of Evidence 707: a detector can be technically functional while remaining insufficient for the evidentiary burden assigned to it.
-Structural limits are not obstacles to governance.
-They are conditions for governing responsibly.

-## Files

-- `statistical_horizon_v5_final.pdf` — final manuscript
-- `statistical_horizon_v5_fixed.docx` — Word source document
-- `statistical_horizon_v5_final.pdf.ots` — OpenTimestamps blockchain proof of existence (April 16, 2026)

-## Keywords

-AI watermarking; statistical inference; forensic standards; evidentiary weighting; machine learning governance; digital provenance; AI policy
-## Provenance

-**SHA256** (`statistical_horizon_v5_final.pdf`):
-`a5a05d6e458282bce5749eeb7fd254c60046a9b359ec1bbc3ccf2a73380e810f`

-**Timestamp:** OpenTimestamps blockchain proof of existence, April 16, 2026 (see `statistical_horizon_v5_final.pdf.ots`)

-**Preprint:** Preprint status: A formal preprint submission was attempted; the current manuscript and timestamped proof of existence are available in this repository

-**License:** CC-BY Attribution 4.0 International
+AI text watermarking has evolved from academic speculation into industrial practice, but watermark detections remain probabilistic indicators rather than proof of authorship.
+This paper formalizes the Statistical Horizon as a structural scaling benchmark: in a stylized mean-shift model, the sample length required for detection scales inversely with the square of the combined signal term, creating a steep, inverse-quadratic penalty for low-visibility watermarking.
+The paper distinguishes two thresholds — a lower detectability floor (n_h, the 50%-power point) and a higher-power reliability benchmark (n_E) — and argues that crossing the detectability floor does not, by itself, justify institutional reliance.

+The framework's contribution is to discipline how watermark signals are interpreted, not to weaken watermarking technology.
+It does not propose a new detector, a universal token threshold, or an admissibility rule.
+Instead it shows why short-text detections under undisclosed parameters are especially vulnerable to overinterpretation, and it sets out what must accompany a detector output before an institution relies on it: disclosed system parameters, empirically characterized error rates at the relevant text length, robustness information, base-rate and multiple-testing context, and corroboration.

+The paper situates this caution within current governance.
+Where a watermark detector output is offered as expert evidence in a U.S. federal proceeding, the disclosures proposed here are technical inputs to the court's Rule 702 / Rule 104(a) reliability gatekeeping — not a substitute for it.
+In the EU, the framework bears on Article 50 transparency obligations and the Code of Practice on Transparency of AI-Generated Conten